7-Dehydrocholesterol

 7-Dehydrocholesterol (7-DHC) is a zoosterol that functions in the serum as a cholesterol precursor, and is photochemically converted to vitamin D3 in the skin, therefore functioning as provitamin-D3.
-The presence of this compound in human skin enables humans to manufacture vitamin D3 (cholecalciferol) from ultraviolet UV-B rays in the sun light, via previtamin D3, an intermediate isomer.
+The presence of this compound in human skin enables humans to manufacture vitamin D3 (cholecalciferol).
+Upon exposure to ultraviolet UV-B rays in the sun light, 7-DHC is converted into vitamin D3 via previtamin D3 as an intermediate isomer.
 It is also found in the milk of several mammalian species.
 Lanolin, a waxy substance that is naturally secreted by wool-bearing mammals, contains 7-DHC which is converted into vitamin D by sunlight and then ingested during grooming as a nutrient.
-In insects it is a precursor for the hormone ecdysone, required for reaching adulthood.
-It was discovered by Nobel-laureate organic chemist Adolf Windaus.
+In insects 7-dehydrocholesterol is a precursor for the hormone ecdysone, required for reaching adulthood.
+7-DHC was discovered by Nobel-laureate organic chemist Adolf Windaus.

 Biosynthesis

 It is synthesized from lathosterol by the enzyme lathosterol oxidase (lathosterol 5-desaturase).
 This is the next-to-last step of cholesterol biosynthesis.
 Defective synthesis results in the human inherited disorder lathosterolosis resembling Smith–Lemli–Opitz syndrome.
 Mice where this gene has been deleted lose the ability to increase vitamin D3 in the blood following UV exposure of the skin.